Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 Lose yourself in the twists and turns of the narrow, car-free, streets.
 Climb up to see the Pyrgos Kasteli, one of the five (and most preserved) Venetian castles on the island.

-Pyrgos not only offers a charming and quaint escape from one of the most crowded and touristed islands but also has incredible panoramic views of the entire island.
+Pyrgos not only offers a charming and quaint escape from crowded Fira and Oia but also has incredible panoramic views of the entire island.

 Visiting Pyrgos was one of my favorite experiences in Santorini.
-I felt like I found a hidden gem.
-This village easily makes the list of the best things to do in Santorini, Greece.
+It felt like I found a hidden gem.

 5. Ammoudi Bay

-I was able to snag a spot so close to the water that if my table was bumped one inch it would have toppled into the ocean.
+I was able to snag a spot so close to the water that if my table were bumped one inch it would have toppled into the ocean.
 Talk about a memorable lunch view!

 6. Akrotiri Archeological Site